HOW IT WORKS

 2. SELECT YOUR PAYMENT & DELIVERY OPTIONS

-You can pay on a month-to-month basis or buy a 3 or 6 month subscription for extra savings.
+You can purchase one month for a one time delivery/pick up, or buy a 3 or 6 month prepaid subscription which includes promotional goodies.
 Choose from delivery or curbside pickup options.

 3. WE'LL SHIP YOUR BOX ON THE 1ST BUSINESS DAY OF EACH MONTH.

 Subscriptions will ship by the fourth day of the next month following the purchase date.

 - 2 bags of Fair Trade coffee

 - 1 Coffee Tasting Pocket Journal (free with 3- or 6-month subscription)